Elementary Choir

 NEKMEA District Honors Choir

-Participants for this choir are selected by Miss Jacobsen.
-Students selected will be sent home with a letter for parents to sign.
-Only 8-12 students can represent Baldwin at this event.
-Those who accept the opportunity will spend an extra 30 minutes after choir with Miss Jacobsen to learn the required music, running from October through November.
-The performance is at Topeka High School on Saturday, December 2nd.
+Participants for this choir are selected by the teacher.
+Students selected will be sent home with a letter for guardians to sign.
+Only 8-12 students can represent the Baldwin IC at this event.
+Those who accept the opportunity will stay an extra 30 minutes after choir (until 4:45pm) to learn the required music, running from October through November.
+The performance is at Topeka High School on Saturday, December 7th.
 We will arrive there at 7:30am for registration and the day will conclude with a public concert at 11:15am (recommended $5 ticket price).
 The cost of this choir is $35.

 KMEA All-State Elementary Choir

-This choir is selected based on recorded submissions of the song "My Country Tis of Thee" in the key of F. Any 3rd-5th grade student can audition for this honors choir!
-To make a recording, students work with Miss Jacobsen to review the song then schedule a time with her to make a recording for submission.
-Recordings must be made by October 30th.
+This choir is selected based on recorded submissions of the song "My Country Tis of Thee" in the key of F. Any 3rd-5th grade student can audition for this choir!
+To make a recording, students work with the music teacher to review the song then schedule a time with her to make a recording for submission.
+Recordings must be made by November 1st.
 Audition fee is $10.
-The KMEA Elementary Honors Choir will be announced in mid-December and selected students will perform at the Kansas Music Educators Association In-Service Workshop February 22nd, 2024.
-For more information or if you have questions concerning KMEA, please email Miss Jacobsen at kjacobsen@usd348.com.
+The KMEA Elementary Honors Choir will be announced in mid-December and selected students will perform at the Kansas Music Educators Association In-Service Workshop February 27th, 2025.
+For more information or if you have questions concerning KMEA, please email the music teacher.

 KCDA All-State Treble Choir

 This choir is selected based on recorded submissions of the song "Alleluia" which is linked below.
-Any 5th grade student can audition for this honors choir (even if they are auditioning for the All-State Elementary Choir)!
-To make a recording, students work with Miss Jacobsen to learn the song then schedule a time with her to make a recording for submission.
-Recordings must be made by September 25th.
+Any 5th or 6th grade student can audition for this honors choir (5th grade can audition for both this and the All-State Elementary Choir; 6th grade has to choose between this and the All-State Middle Level Choir)!
+To make a recording, students work with the music teacher to learn the song then schedule a time with her to make a recording for submission.
+Recordings must be made by September 20th.
 Audition fee is $10.
-The KCDA Honors Choir will be announced in November and selected students will perform at the Kansas Music Educators Association In-Service Workshop February 23rd, 2024.
-For more information or if you have questions concerning KCDA, please email Miss Jacobsen at kjacobsen@usd348.com.
+The KCDA Honors Choir will be announced in November and selected students will perform at the Kansas Music Educators Association In-Service Workshop February 28th, 2025.
+For more information or if you have questions concerning KCDA, please email the music teacher.
 (More info on www.kschoral.com.)

 The Importance of Vocal Music: